 Well hello, I am so happy you stumbled upon my blog.
-I am Julia, a London based food blogger and photographer, and Vikalinka is my space to share bits of my life with the world.
-Incidentally, much of my life is taken up by cooking, due to very hungry children and husband, so you will become witnesses to my culinary endeavours if you choose to stay around.
+I am Julia Frey, a London based recipe developer and photographer, and Vikalinka is my space to share my food with the world.
+Incidentally, much of my life is taken up by cooking, due to hungry children and husband, so you will become witnesses to my culinary endeavours if you choose to stay around.

 What do you do besides writing for Vikalinka?

 I agonised over the blog name for ages, to name a blog is as difficult as to name your firstborn.
 What I really wanted is for my blog name to reflect my Russian roots but also to be simple and memorable.
 My daughter’s name is Victoria, or Vika for short in Russian.
 My husband often calls her Vikalinka, it’s a made-up word but we love it so it became the name of my blog.

 Why did you start blogging?

 I started Vikalinka because I simply wanted to record my recipes for my children to use in the future.
 I very quickly realized that when I am blogging I am in my most creative state.
 I love pushing that side of myself and constantly finding that creativity has no limits.